 - Co-author, The Innovators, Harper & Rowe, September 1984

 Mr. Roche has served as President of Analog Devices since 2012 and was appointed Chief Executive Officer and elected as a Director in 2013.
-Under his leadership, ADI has extended its market leadership and grown to more than $6 billion in revenue in fiscal 2018.
-Mr. Roche began his career at ADI in 1988 and has served in key positions spanning corporate leadership, worldwide sales, strategic marketing, business development, and product management over his more than 30-year tenure at ADI.
-Mr. Roche also serves as a director on the board of Acacia Communications, Inc.
+Under his leadership, ADI has extended its market leadership and grown to more than $8 billion in revenue in fiscal 2021.
+Mr. Roche began his career at ADI in 1988 and has served in key positions spanning corporate leadership, worldwide sales, strategic marketing, business development, and product management during his more than 30-year tenure at ADI.
+Mr. Roche also serves on the Presidential CEO Advisory Board of the Massachusetts Institute of Technology.

 Mr. Champy retired in 2010 as Vice President of the Dell/Perot Systems business unit of Dell, Inc., a computer and technology services company.
 He was previously a Vice President and the Chairman of Consulting at Perot Systems Corporation from 1996 to November 2009.
 He served as a director of Perot Systems Corporation from 1996 to 2004.
 Mr. Champy is the author of several business books and is a Life Member of the MIT Corporation, the governing body of the Massachusetts Institute of Technology.